This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Can Changing Graphical Settings Fix Flickering Screen Issue?

 Yes, it might.
-Open ‘System Preferences’ and click on the ‘Displays’ tab.
+Open ‘System Preferences (System Settings on macOS Ventura and above)’ and click on the ‘Displays’ tab.
 Here, you can tinker around with various settings.

 Try temporarily disabling True Tone and switching to a different scaled resolution before returning to the original.
 If there’s some kind of bug causing the flickering screen issue, this could resolve it.